Ethnic groups in the Philippines: Buhid

+Hanunoo

+Hanunuo, or Hanunó'o, are mangyans that live in Barrio Tugtugin, San Jose, Occidental Mindoro; Naluak, Magsaysay, Occidental Mindoro (on the upper Caguray River); Bamban, Magsaysay, Occidental Mindoro (also with Ratagnon and Bisayan residents); and Barrio Panaytayan, Mansalay, Oriental Mindoro (about 5 km from the highway in the mountains southwest of Mansalay).
+They speak the Hanunó'o language and use their own unique Hanunuo script, which is encoded in the Unicode-Block Hanunoo (1720–173F).

+Ratagnon

+Ratagnon (also transliterated Datagnon or Latagnon) are mangyans of the southernmost tip of Occidental Mindoro in the Mindoro Islands along the Sulu Sea.
+They live in the southernmost part of the municipality of Magsaysay in Occidental Mindoro.
+The Ratagnon language is similar to the Visayan Cuyunon language, spoken by the inhabitants of Cuyo Island in Northern Palawan.
+The Ratagnon women wear a wrap-around cotton cloth from the waistline to the knees and some of the males still wear the traditional g-string.
+The women's breast covering is made of woven nito (vine).
+They also wear accessories made of beads and copper wire.
+The males wear a jacket with simple embroidery during gala festivities and carry flint, tinder, and other paraphernalia for making fire.
+Both sexes wear coils of red-dyed rattan at the waistline.
+Like other Mangyan tribes, they also carry betel chew and its ingredients in bamboo containers.
+As of 2010, only around 310 people speak the Ratagnon language, which is nearly extinct, out of an ethnic population of 2,000 people, since speakers are shifting to Tagalog.
+They appear to also have intermarried with lowlanders.

+Palawan ethnolinguistic groups

 The indigenous peoples of Palawan are a diverse group of both indigenous tribes and lowland groups that historically migrated to the island of Palawan and its outlying islands.
 These ethnolinguistic groups are widely distributed to the long strip of mainland island literally traversing Luzon, Visayas and Mindanao.
 Listed below are specifically the tribal groups of Palawan, as opposed to its urban lowland groups that historically settled its cities and towns.

 Palawan is home to many indigenous peoples whose origins date back thousands of centuries.
 Pre-historic discoveries reveal how abundant cultural life in Palawan survived before foreign occupiers and colonizers reached the Philippine archipelago.
 Today, Palawan is making its best to preserve and conserve the richness of its cultural groups.
 The provincial government strives to support the groups of indigenous peoples of Palawan.